 Do you know what lights up a seven year old girl’s eyes?
-Finding out she is going to learn how to make an apple pie.
+Finding out she is going to learn the art of baking apple pies.

 Of all the apple goodness out there, apple pie is probably my favorite.
 It is warm, it is cinnamon-y and it goes well with ice cream.
 What’s not to love?
 My mom always baked pies.
 A memory I have is my mother asking me to go into the kitchen and bake pies with her.
 You know how I responded?